MAranWebDev/project_trello-kpis/README.md

 ![trello board sample](trello-board-sample.png)

-- Load your trello credentials on the script and then run it.
+- Put your trello credentials on the app script and then run it.